 The sight of it was striking and spoke volumes to me.
 It spoke of doors that were once closed but now, opened.
 It spoke of a walk into the past and ancient times.
 It appeared to me like a link between then and now was created by the establishment of the museum.
 It reminded me of episode 14 – The Nerdvana Annihilation, on the first season of Big Bang Theory when Leonard and his friends got a Time Machine on auction so they could have a time travel.
 It was hilarious how they made a routine on the use of the machine until Sheldon had a nightmare on it and that was the last we heard about it.
 I wish they knew the best way to travel in time is by visiting a museum.

-The souvenir shop area of the museum is a must-visit for all tourists as there is an assortment of practical, beautiful, and high-collecting valued souvenirs.
-Lots of stuff you would love to go home with.
+The souvenir shop area of the museum is a must visit for all tourists as there are an assortment of practical, beautiful and high-collecting valued souvenirs.
+Lots of stuffs you would love to go home with.

 If you enjoy history and archaeology, this is a very good museum to see.
 A visit will amaze you.